jace-ys/redsync/README.md

 # `redlock-rs`

-A Rust implementation of [Redlock](https://redis.io/topics/distlock) for distributed locking with Redis.
+A Rust implementation of [Redlock](https://redis.io/topics/distlock) for distributed locks with Redis.